metamath/metamath-exe/CONTRIBUTING.md

 [here](https://github.com/metamath/metamath-exe/issues).
 Or if you think your proposal is already good enough for a final review create a pull request based on this document [here](https://github.com/metamath/metamath-exe/pulls).
-It is okay to submit only portions, so this document grows into its final state over time.
+It is fine to submit only portions, so this document grows into its final state over time.

 Examples found in other projects are: